seangregoryv8/CART-398-Assignment-2/README.md

 ### Under what circumstances did the model fail?
 Do you have a hint on why it fails?

 ### Which classes and class types were difficult to train?
-HOw did you overcome the issue?
+How did you overcome the issue?

 ### Was it difficult to achieve good performance while increasing the number of classes?
 If so, why?